Krabi Scuba Diving

 Diving from Ao Nang Beach

-This area consists of a group of 7 main islands dotted around Koh Poda - Koh Ha, Koh Si, Koh Yawabon, Koh Dor, Koh Talu, G.K.
+This scenically spectacular region of southern Thailand consists of a group of 7 main islands dotted around Koh Poda - Koh Ha, Koh Si, Koh Yawabon, Koh Dor, Koh Talu, G.K.
 Island and Koh Yawasam.
-Local marine life that you'll see when you're diving in Krabi is both diverse and prolific with over 200 species of fish and 80 species of coral catalogued.
+With over 200 species of fish and 80 species of coral catalogued, the local marine life that you'll see when you're diving in Krabi is both diverse and prolific.
 The region lies within the Hat Nopparat Thara - Mu Koh Phi Phi Marine National Park.

 Koh Ha contains at least 60 species of corals and many of the gorgonian seafans host a fascinating range of shrimps and crabs.
 This Ao Nang dive site often has large schools of barracuda, small groups of squid, and early in the morning leopard sharks are often found lazing in the sand.

-With 2 large shallow coral covered plateaus on either side Koh Si competes with Yawasam for the best snorkelling site in Ao Nang.
+With 2 large shallow coral covered plateaus on either side, Koh Si competes with Yawasam for the best snorkelling site in Krabi.
 The southern end of the island is particularly picturesque and frequently has good visibility.
-Huge schools of snappers and the occasional large grouper make a breathtaking sight when the visibility is up, and otherwise you can always look for seahorses, nudibranchs and scorpionfishes which make their home on the rocks here.
-The northern end of the island is a relatively steep wall covered in Tubeastrea barrel corals, sponges, and sea whips.
-Koh Si is also a good place to briefly spot the shy black-tip reef shark.
+Huge schools of snappers and the occasional large grouper make a breathtaking sight for scuba divers when the visibility is up, and otherwise you can always look for seahorses, nudibranchs and scorpionfishes which make their homes on the rocks here.
+The northern end of the island is a relatively steep wall covered in tubeastrea barrel corals, sponges, and sea whips.
+Koh Si is also a good place to briefly spot the shy black-tip reef shark, now quite rare in most regions of Thailand.
 Dive sightings are common but brief as the shark commonly flees contact with humans.

 Koh Yawabon is famed for the longest swim-through in the area, but has a large no light zone and can be subject to strong currents.
 Because of this, divers are reminded that penetrating overhead environments requires specialised training and equipment.
-With the majority of Krabi diving boats going to other islands, this site is often swarming with large schools of unconcerned fish.
-Lobsters and large groupers are commonly observed here as well the occasional stingrays.
+With the majority of Krabi diving boats going to other islands, this site is a good choice as it is often swarming with large schools of unconcerned fish.
+Lobsters and large groupers are commonly observed here as well the occasional stingray.

 The large island of Koh Talu boasts 2 shallow swim-throughs that are suitable for most levels of divers and large barracuda often frequent the entrances.
 Mantis shrimps are sometimes found scuttling across the bottom as you move to deeper waters.
 The coral extends a long way south and it is even possible to swim from the western side of this island right across to the next site, G.K.
 Island.

-Sea temperatures around Krabi remain reasonably constant from a high of 30°C in the dry season to a low of around 27°C in rainy season.
-The leopard shark is one of the signature creatures in the Krabi region and can be spotted throughout the year.
+Sea temperatures in the area remain reasonably constant from a high of 30°C in the dry season to a low of around 27°C in rainy season.
+The leopard shark is one of the signature creatures for fun divers in the Krabi region and can be spotted throughout the year.

 October also brings heavy rains to the Andaman Sea.
 From May to August, the weather is better in the Gulf of Thailand, so you might consider diving in Koh Samui.